wjohnsson/kanki/README.md

 - run the script, eg. `python kanki.py --title "1984" ./vocab.db`

 - kanki will export to a file called `kanki.txt` which you can then import (`file > import...`) to a deck of your choosing.
-Make sure you have the card type kanki (or whatever you've renamed it to) and have fields separated by comma.
+Make sure you have the card type kanki (or whatever you've renamed it to), separate fields by comma and allow HTML in fields.

 ![Preview of what an import should look like](import.PNG)